codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 empty, dummy, or default values.
 You can use this file as a starting place for your application by either renaming the template to **.env**, or by making a copy of it named **.env**.

-.. important:: Make sure the **.env** file is NOT tracked by your version control system.
+.. warning:: Make sure the **.env** file is NOT tracked by your version control system.
 For *git* that means adding it to **.gitignore**.
 Failure to do so could result in sensitive credentials being exposed to the public.

 Setting Variables
 -----------------